IDSS Papers

 The Australian disability, aged care, and health sectors are undergoing significant transformations due to demographic shifts, policy changes, and increasing demand for services.
 Commonwealth Government spending on these areas is significant and growing – in FY25 expenditure on the National Disability Insurance Scheme, aged care and the Medical Benefits Scheme was expected to be $48.5 billion, $37.2 billion and $32.7 billion respectively, forming 3 of the top 5 programs by expense (Commonwealth of Australia, 2025, p.
 119).
 Effective pricing and scheme design are crucial to ensuring the sustainability and accessibility of these services.
 This paper considers recent reviews, recommendations and reforms regarding pricing across aged care and disability in Australia, including the transition of aged care pricing responsibilities to the Independent Health and Aged Care Pricing Authority (IHACPA), the new arrangements for in-home aged care and the report of the Independent Pricing Committee established by the National Disability Insurance Agency (NDIA).
 It explores these pricing frameworks and associated policy choices and highlights similarities, differences, overlaps and potential impacts and opportunities.

-Is Workers Compensation Fit for the Future?
+Is Workers' Compensation Fit for the Future?

 Author Steve Somogyi